IKE Configuration Overview¶

 Child SAs traffic selector proposed by the remote peer can include

-unsupported stuff (like port range).
+unsupported features (like port range).
 In this case, the flag unsupported

 Route-based VPNs through SVTI interfaces¶